Cosmic Cousins: Identification of a Subpopulation of Binary Black Holes Consistent with Isolated Binary Evolution

 \section{Results}

-With these models and framework in hand, we infer the mass and spin distributions with the most recent LVK catalog of gravitational wave observations, GWTC-3 \citep{2021arXiv211103606T}.
-We perform the same BBH threshold cuts on the catalog done by the LVK's accompanying population analysis \othreea{}, but additionally choose to remove GW190814, as it is likely an outlier of the total BBH population and is not very well understood \citep{2010.14533,2111.03634, 2109.00418}.
+With these models and framework in hand, we infer the mass, spin and redshift distributions with the most recent LVK catalog of gravitational wave observations, GWTC-3 \citep{2021arXiv211103606T}.
+We perform the same BBH threshold cuts on the catalog done by the LVK's accompanying population analysis \othreea{}.
 For the remaining 69 BBH mergers, we follow what was done in \citet{2021arXiv211103606T}: for events included in GWTC-1 \citep{2019ApJ...882L..24A}, we use the published samples that equally weight samples from analyses with the \textsc{IMRPhenomPv2} \citep{1308.3271} and \textsc{SEOBNRv3} \citep{1307.6232,1311.2544} waveforms; for the events from GWTC-2 \citep{2021ApJ...913L...7A}, we use samples that equally weight all available analyses using higher-order mode waveforms (\textsc{PrecessingIMRPHM}); finally, for new events reported in GWTC-2.1 and GWTC-3 \citep{2021arXiv211103606T,2108.01045}, we use combined samples, equally weighted, from analyses with the \textsc{IMRPhenomXPHM} \citep{2004.06503} and the \textsc{SEOBNRv4PHM} \citep{2004.09442} waveform models.